IreneMarin/FEND-project-4-optimization/README.md

 In the /original/ folder, there is the original code provided by Udacity.

-In the /test/ folder, there is the working code.
+In the /test/ folder, there is the development code.

-In the /dist/ folder, there is the final production code with the minified css/js and optimized images.
+In the /dist/ folder, there is the production code, with the minified css/js and optimized images.

 -----------------------------------------------